ph1ps/swift-concurrency-retry/README.md

 #### Constant
 A backoff strategy with a constant delay between each attempt.

-This strategy applies a constant, unchanging duration between each retry attempt, regardless of the number of attempts.
-The fixed delay duration is useful when you want retries to occur at regular intervals without any increase or decrease in delay over time.
+This strategy applies a fixed, unchanging delay between retries, regardless of attempt count.
+It’s ideal for retry patterns where uniform intervals between attempts are desired.

 $`f(x) = c`$ where `x` is the current attempt.
 ```swift